camunda/camunda-modeler/docs/.project/INTEGRATION_TEST.md

 #### Accessibility

 * [ ] No new issues were reported during the tests
-* [ ] The modal opened via "Accessibility issues" button is empty
+* [ ] The modal opened via "Accessibility violations" button is empty

 #### Installers (platform specific)